TO: Prominent Members of the Community

 FROM: Chief of Police Robert N. Carlson

 The Lester Prairie Police Department is a proactive police department involved in Community Oriented Policing Services.
-The department has three full-time police officers and four active part-time police officers.
-Lester Prairie Police Officers donated 1450 hours of emergency on-call time in 2016 and 19.5 hours of unpaid work hours.
+The department has three full-time police officers and three active part-time police officers.
 The police department is responsible to the citizens of Lester Prairie 365 days a year, 24 hours a day and seven days a week.
 Part-time officers worked an average of seven shifts a month.
 Part-time officers are needed to fill in for vacation, training, special summer shifts and sick time.
 The part-time officers have also been used for special activities (i.e. Prairie Days and Festivals) and emergencies (i.e. missing persons and suicides).

 As the Chief of Police I am responsible for the administration of the department.
 I work a regular patrol shift during the day, teach Drug Abuse Resistance Education (5th and 8th grade) during the school year, serve as the school liaison officer, and work with the City Council and City Department Heads to make the city work efficiently and effectively.
 I represent the City of Lester Prairie in the following organizations and associations: President of the McLeod County Chiefs of Police Association, Lester Prairie Community Youth Task Force and the Crisis, Health and Safety and Student Assessment Teams (Lester Prairie Public School).

-Sergeant Mark Thiry is the senior police officer of the department and has been a valuable employee of the city for over fifteen years.
-Officer Thiry oversees the Safe and Sober Challenge Program and is our Firearms instructor.
+Sergeant Mark Thiry is the senior police officer of the department and has been a valuable employee of the city for over eighteen years.
+Officer Thiry oversees the Safe and Sober Challenge Program, Field Training and is our Firearms Instructor.
 Under Thiry’s direction, the Lester Prairie Police Department received awards for the Minnesota Safe and Sober Challenge.

-Officer Joshua Fahey is the third full time police officer and started his tour in August of 2015.
-He oversees the Crime Prevention Detail and the Fire Department Liaison.
-Officer Fahey comes to Lester Prairie with seven years of experience as an employee of the McLeod County Sheriff’s Office.
-He also works part time as a police officer for the Brownton and Winsted Police Departments.
-We look forward to the exciting plans he has in store for National Night Out.
-Officer Fahey works a regular night patrol shift.
+Officer Larry Monskey is the third full time police officer and was hired in November of 2018.
+He comes to us from the Mall of America where he served as a Security Patrol Lieutenant for seven years.
+He oversees the Crime Prevention Detail, Bicycle Safety Program and the Fire Department Liaison.
+We look forward to the exciting plans he has in store for National Night Out this year.
+Officer Monskey works a regular night patrol shift.